qlik-oss/core-website/docs/docs/home.md

 Qlik Core is designed to utilize the power of container-based solutions and microservice architectures, such as [Docker](https://docker.com).

-The QIX Engine on Linux, provided as a Docker image, forms the foundation of this.
+The Qlik Associative Engine on Linux, provided as a Docker image, forms the foundation of this.

-Developers building their solutions on Qlik Core are provided with a large range of powerful technologies, for example [Kubernetes](https://kubernetes.io), which enables container orchestration and elastic scaling of multiple QIX Engine instances in distributed environments.
+Developers building their solutions on Qlik Core are provided with a large range of powerful technologies, for example [Kubernetes](https://kubernetes.io), which enables container orchestration and elastic scaling of multiple Qlik Associative Engine instances in distributed environments.

 ## Live Demo